 For a nominal fee, transcripts are available through the Registrar's Office.
 Official copies of a student's transcript are sent directly to colleges, employers, and other agencies upon the written request of a student or graduate.
 Matriculating students may obtain copies of their transcripts without the official seal of the Academy for their personal use.
-No official transcript will be issued until all financial obligations with the Academy have been met.
+No official transcript will be issued until financial obligations with the Academy have been met pursuant to current Maine law.
 In the case of loans, financial obligations must be in satisfactory status with the Finance Office in order for a transcript to be released.